Foyer Culturel de Goma

-The Foyer Culturel de Goma (meaning "Goma Cultural Center"), colloquially referred to by its acronym FCG, is a cultural center and art school located in Goma, North Kivu, in the eastern part of the Democratic Republic of the Congo.
-It serves as a regional key institution for promoting arts as a driving force for peace, reconciliation, and social change in the African Great Lakes region.
+The Foyer Culturel de Goma (meaning "Goma Cultural Center"), colloquially referred to by its acronym FCG, is a cultural center and art school in Goma, North Kivu, in the eastern part of the Democratic Republic of the Congo.
+It is a regional key institution for promoting arts as a driving force for peace, reconciliation, and social change in the African Great Lakes region.

 The center provides artistic education to nearly 600 young people and adults annually, offering courses in various disciplines such as vocal performance, piano, guitar, percussion, spoken word, dance, and cinema.
 FCG also plays an integral role in the community's cultural development by partnering with local families and schools.
 As the birthplace of the Amani Festival, the most significant cultural event in the region, the Foyer Culturel de Goma has established itself as a cultural reference in the city.

 Organization

 Foyer Culturel de Goma is noted as the birthplace of Goma's annual Amani Festival.

 Foyer Culturel de Goma's organizational structure is centered on an executive management team responsible for overseeing all activities.
 This team comprises a director, a head of administration and finance, a head of external relations and events, an educational and artistic coordinator, a communications officer, and a logistician.
-Additionally, the center employs a teaching staff of 10 instructors who provide training in various artistic disciplines.
+The center also employs a teaching staff of 10 instructors who provide training in various artistic disciplines.
 A support team, comprising seven musicians and one technician, assists in the production of performances.

 Courses

-The Foyer Culturel de Goma offers a wide range of courses:

 Guitar

 The guitar course is divided into two pedagogical tiers.
 In Level 1, students learn basic guitar concepts, focusing on simple chords like G, C, E, D, A, and R, alongside basic three-beat and two-beat rhythms.
-Level 2 introduces students to barre chords, scales, and arpeggios, allowing them to work on songs and more advanced techniques.
+Level 2 introduces students to barre chords, scales, and arpeggios, which allows them to work on songs and more advanced techniques.